 Grades Pre-K-1: Using artifacts, primary documents and historical photographs from Mystic Seaport’s collections, a Museum educator guides students as they unpack a sailor’s sea chest.
 Young people use the objects in the sea chest like clues, piecing together a picture of what a sailor’s life would have been like more than 150 years ago.

 Life in a Seaport Town

-Grades 2–8: Students compare and contrast 19th-century coastal living with their own lives in the 21st century.
-Through the use of artifacts, primary documents, and historical photographs from the Museum’s collection, students will focus on the living conditions, industry, commerce, and technology of a coastal town in the 19th century.
+Grades 2-8: Students compare and contrast life in a seaport town then and now.
+Through the use of artifacts, primary documents, and historical photographs from the Museum’s collection, students will focus on the living conditions, industry, commerce, and technology of a coastal town.

 Whales, Whaling and Whalers

 Grades 2-8: Students analyze the tools of the whaler and listen to the stories of life at sea aboard a whaling ship.
 A harpoon, samples of baleen, in addition to other artifacts and primary documents illustrate the dangerous and exciting work of whalers.

 Grades 3-8: Build a barrel right in your classroom.
 Set type and print on a portable 19th-century printing press in your classroom.
 Or forge metal like a shipsmith using our portable forge.
 Educators can choose from three different skills and trades: cooper, printer, and shipsmith.
 Students work directly with the cooper, printer, or shipsmith as they participate in hands-on activities that bring these trades to life.

 Grades 2-12: Mystic Seaport roleplayers bring history to life as students have conversations with a person from the past.
 Roleplayers wear historically accurate costumes, and use artifacts and stories to create a fascinating glimpse into the 19th century.